-At the Corbet School, Pupil premium is overseen by the Assistant Headteacher and a Pupil Premium Governor.
-However, EVERY member of staff actively works to reduce the 'within school gaps' and bring attendance, behaviour, progress and attainment of our disadvantaged students to be at least in line with others, nationally and to reflect the excellent achievements of the students at the Corbet School.
-We are determined to support all of our students throughout their time at the Corbet School and we are proud of their achievements both academically and outside of the classroom.
+At the Corbet School, Pupil premium is overseen by Mrs R Stokes (Assistant Headteacher) and a Pupil Premium link Governor.
+However, every member of staff actively works to reduce the 'within school gaps' and bring attendance, behaviour, progress and attainment of our disadvantaged pupils to be at least in line with others nationally, and to reflect the excellent achievements of the pupils at The Corbet School.
+We are determined to support all our pupils throughout their time at The Corbet School and we are proud of their achievements both academically and outside of the classroom.
 We are delighted with the confident and well-rounded young people that we send out into the world, who are able to both participate and contribute in a very positive way.